Power law convergence and concavity for the Logarithmic Schr\"odinger equation: Introduction

 In Section \ref{sec_CRT} we discuss conditions ensuring the applicability of the constant rank theorem of \cite{KoLe87} to suitable transformations $\varphi(u)$ for $u$ being a positive solution of $-\Delta u=f(u)$ with Dirichlet conditions.

 Section \ref{sec_LE} is devoted to {\em a-priori} estimates for solutions of the Lane-Emden equation \eqref{LEeq} in the subcritical case.
-In order to use them for varying domains and for $q\to 1^+$, considerable care is devoted to obtain estimates depending only on basic geometric quantities on the domain (in particular, independent on the smoothness and the curvature of $\partial\Omega$) and lower bounds on the parameter $\sigma>0$.
+In order to use them for varying domains and for $q\to 1^+$, considerable care is devoted to obtain estimates depending only on basic geometric quantities of the domain (in particular, independent of the smoothness and the curvature of $\partial\Omega$) and lower bounds on the parameter $\sigma>0$.

 In Section \ref{sec_ALE} we apply these bounds to study the asymptotic behaviour of solutions of \eqref{LEeq} in two regimes: \begin{itemize} \item when $\sigma>0$ is fixed and $q\to 1^+$, obtaining convergence after normalisation to the first eigenfunction of the Dirichlet Laplacian; \item when $\sigma=2/(q-1)$ and $q\to 1^+$, proving convergence up to subsequences to a solution of the Logarithmic Schr\"odinger equation \eqref{LSeq}. \end{itemize} Moreover, we construct via degree arguments a connected branch of solutions $u_q$ for $q\in \ ]1, 2^*-1[$ of \eqref{LEeq}.